Nivalyx/osu-wiki/wiki/Beatmap/Packs/en.md

 A **beatmap pack** is a compressed archive containing [beatmaps](/wiki/Beatmap).
 They can be found on the [beatmap pack listing](https://osu.ppy.sh/beatmaps/packs).

-It is worth noting that packs are roughly 100 MB in size on average and contain all available beatmap assests, including videos.
+It is worth noting that packs are roughly 100 MB in size on average and contain all available beatmap assets, including videos.

 ## Naming

 The file name of a pack is based on its content, category, and upload order.
-For example, in a beatmap pack file named:
+For example, in the following beatmap pack:

 ```
 F2 - Rohi Pack.zip